SSG Oscar Guerra

 Mission Accomplished on June 10, 2022

 Oscar Guerra joined the Army in 1998 with a desire to travel and see the world.
-He immediately fell in love with the military.
-The climate and brotherhood of serving was like nothing he’d ever experienced.

-Originally from Los Angeles, Oscar chose to build his home in Texas for the area’s climate and culture.
+Originally from Los Angeles, Oscar chose to build his home in Texas for the climate and culture.

 related articles: